 (Systematic Evaluation of Aspirin & Fish Oil)

-The findings from the seAFOod (Systematic Evaluation of Aspirin and Fish Oil) colorectal polyp prevention trial were presented by Chief Investigator Professor Mark Hull.
-Professor Hull explained how there is currently an unmet need for improved colorectal cancer (CRC) prevention.
-Interval cancers occur despite screening and a chemoprevention (aka therapeutic prevention) agent would be very useful.
-Only 10% of CRCs are diagnosed through the UK Bowel Cancer Screening Programmes (BCSPs), post colonoscopy CRCs (PCCRCs) occur (2-8% of colonoscopies within 3 years) and lifestyle interventions e.g. diet, weight loss have limited impact; finding suitable chemoprevention agents is therefore important.
+The findings from the seAFOod (Systematic Evaluation of Aspirin and Fish Oil) colorectal polyp prevention trial was presented by Primary Investigator Professor Mark Hull.
+Professor Hull explained how there is currently an unmet need for improved CRC prevention.
+Interval cancers occur despite screening and a chemoprevention or therapeutic preventative agent would be very useful.
+Only 10% of CRCs are diagnosed through the UK bowel screening programmes (BCSPs), post colonoscopy CRCs (PCCRCs) occur (2-8% within 3 years) and lifestyle interventions e.g. diet, weight loss have limited impact; finding suitable chemoprevention agents is therefore important.
 PCCRCs are commonly on the right side of the colon.
 It may be that they are missed during colonoscopy or that they grow more rapidly.

-The seAFOod trial, was a randomised, double-blind, placebo-controlled, 2x2 factorial study which set out to test if the omega-3 fatty acid eicosapentaenoic acid (EPA) 2g daily and aspirin 300mg daily separately or in combination were more effective than placebo in reducing colorectal adenoma recurrence in a high-risk group of individuals with colorectal neoplasia.
-It was fully integrated into the English BCSP.
-The intervention was carried out for 12 months until scheduled surveillance colonoscopy.
+The seAFOod trial, was a randomised, double-blind, placebo-controlled, 2x2 factorial study which set out to test if O3FA eicosapentaenoic acid (EPA-FFA 2g) and aspirin (300mg) separately and in combination were more effective than placebo in reducing colorectal adenoma recurrence in a high-risk group of individuals with colorectal neoplasia.
+It was fully integrated into the English bowel cancer screening programme.
+The intervention was carried out for 12 months until surveillance colonoscopy.
 Stringent exclusion criteria were applied to the 3,911 ‘high risk’ patients screened for enrolment; 3,202 were excluded 15% due to aspirin/NSAID use, 8% due to more than one repeat endoscopy and 8% due to anticoagulant/antiplatelet use.
 After this 708 patients were enrolled and randomly assigned to placebo + placebo, EPA + placebo, placebo+ aspirin or EPA + aspirin groups.
-The primary outcome was the number of participants with one or more colorectal adenomas (adenoma detection rate [ADR]).
+The primary outcome was the number of participants with one or more colorectal adenoma.

-In this study, EPA and aspirin were found to have no effect on the ADR, which was 60-62% in all treatment arms, however both agents influenced the secondary outcome of mean adenoma number per participant (MAP).
-Aspirin showed its effect on total adenomas, including right-sided and serrated lesions.
-EPA had an effect in restricting the number of left-sided, conventional adenomas.
-There was a suggestion that a combination of EPA and aspirin may have at least additive benefit.
+In this study EPA and aspirin were found to have no effect on the adenoma detection rate however both agents influenced the secondary outcome of mean adenoma number per participant (MAP).
+Aspirin showed its effect on total adenomas including right-sided and serrated lesions.
+EPA had an effect in restricting the number of left-sided conventional adenomas.
+There was a suggestion in the study results that a combination of EPA and aspirin may have additive benefit.
 Both aspirin and EPA were found to be safe and well tolerated.
 Professor Hull concluded that a precision medicine approach may be required for CRC chemoprevention based upon adenoma type and location and that greater understanding of baseline adenoma features and how they may predict adenoma recurrence and PCCRC risk is required.
-He also discussed whether the ADR or MAP represents the best adenoma biomarker of CRC risk and chemoprevention activity and suggested that MAP may be a better measure to use in high-quality colonoscopy programmes.
+He also discussed whether the adenoma detection rate or the mean number of adenomas per person represents the best adenoma biomarker of chemoprevention and suggested that MAP may be a better measure to use modern high-quality colonoscopy programmes.

-In the future Professor Hull intends to update the 2009 meta-analysis of the aspirin polyp prevention trials and obtain post-trial colonoscopy outcomes from the BCSP.
-He also suggested that the biobank of plasma, RBCs, DNA, urine and rectal mucosa could be used for mechanistic studies to further extend our understanding of the necessary precision medicine approach.
+In the future Professor Hull intends to update the meta-analysis of the aspirin polyp prevention trials and obtain post-trial colonoscopy outcomes in the bowel cancer screening programme.
+He also suggested that the biobank of plasma, RBCs, DNA, urine and rectal mucosa could be used for mechanistic studies to further extend our understanding.

 One of the areas discussed after Professor Hull’s presentation was the potential impact of body weight on the results.
-In this study, over 80% of participants had excess body weight.
-In the future this data may be further analysed to help increase our understanding of the impact of weight on aspirin’s preventative capacity.
+In this study 80% of participants had excess body weight.
+It was agreed that this data is available and can be analysed to help further understand the impact of weight on aspirin’s preventative capacity.

-Diet has not been fully analysed in this study yet, but it is possible that high fish-eaters have a high baseline EPA and that those who don’t eat much fish may have a lower EPA and so may benefit more from supplementation.
-A high fish diet also acts as substitute for foods such as red meat etc. that increase CRC risk.
+Diet was not analysed in this study, but it is possible that high fish eaters have a high baseline EPA and that those who don’t eat much fish may have a lower EPA and may benefit more from the intervention.
+A high fish diet also acts as substitution for foods such as red meat etc that increase CRC risk.
 A pill alone would not have the same effect as a high fish diet.